Pere Marquette River water or watershed scenery in Michigan

 Best flows

 Use RiverReports and USGS 04122500 at Scottville together.
-Stable clear or lightly stained flow is the cleanest window; high or crowded migratory periods demand safer edges, better spacing, or a different reach.
+Stable clear or lightly stained flow is the cleanest window.
+High or crowded migratory periods demand safer edges, better spacing, or a different reach.

-When to skip
+When to leave

 Skip or pivot when flow is too high for safe wading, when popular fly water is packed, when permit or launch logistics are not clear, when redds are unavoidable, or when current Michigan rules do not match the intended method.